eligt/meta_enumerator/README.md

 - Opted-in conversion to and from string (you need to specify the strings though, see [Usage](#usage))
 - Opted-in support for automatic mathematical and logical operations on the enum values
 - Ability to customize implementation to attach arbitrary meta-data to each enum value
+- Enum inheritance, i.e. static extension of an enum with another enum at compile time
+- Enum extensions, i.e. dynamic extension of an enum with another enum at run time
 - **NO MACROS!** I really dislike how many C++ enum utilities make heavy usage of macros, which is another reason why I wrote this library

 ## Missing Features